business

 Operations directors show just 18% automation risk despite 45% AI exposure.
 Leadership, judgment, and cross-functional coordination keep this role firmly in human hands.

 Operations directors face just 18% automation risk in 2025, one of the lowest among all occupations we track.
 [Fact] But their overall AI exposure is 45%, which means nearly half of what they do is being touched by AI in some way.
 [Fact] The gap between those two numbers — low risk, moderate exposure — tells you everything about what AI actually does to leadership roles.
+It augments the people who lead well, surfaces the underperformance of those who do not, and reshapes the productivity expectations across the entire management ladder.

 Why Operations Directors Are AI-Resistant

 Theoretical exposure is 65% while observed exposure is just 25% in 2025.
-[Fact] That 40-point gap is enormous, and it reflects the practical reality that even when AI could theoretically assist with a management task, organizations are slow to deploy it in leadership contexts.
+[Fact] That 40-point gap is enormous, and it reflects the practical reality that even when AI _could_ theoretically assist with a management task, organizations are slow to deploy it in leadership contexts.
 [Claim] Trust, accountability, and organizational culture create friction that slows adoption dramatically at the executive level.
+A board of directors that would happily approve AI-driven optimization of factory operations is far less comfortable with AI-driven personnel decisions, even when the underlying data analysis is similar.
+The legal and reputational risks of AI errors in leadership decisions are also significantly higher than the risks of errors in routine operations.

 The Task-Level Picture